Tabouret Haut

-For the design of Tabouret Haut, Jean Prouvé drew on a traditional type of bar stool that is still in common use today: a thin round seat resting on top of four long, canted legs.
+For the design of Tabouret Haut, Jean Prouvé drew on a traditional type of barstool that is still in common use today: a thin round seat resting on top of four long, canted legs.
 A ring is mounted to the inside of the legs at about a third of their height from the floor, increasing the rigidity of the construction and also serving as a comfortable footrest.
-Prouvé’s interpretation of this classic type is distinguished by its simple, unpretentious appearance, lucid construction and harmonious proportions.
+Prouvé’s interpretation of this classic type is distinguished by its simple, unpretentious appearance, lucid construction, and harmonious proportions.

-Diameter: 23.75"
+Diameter: 23.8"

 Height: 30.5"